 Top-level science through the eyes of an expert.

-The fourth webinar in the Naked Immunology series is now scheduled on March 28, 2023 at 8 a.m.
+The fifth webinar in the Naked Immunology series is now scheduled on June 30, 2023 at 8 a.m.
 (PST), 11 a.m.
 (EST), 5 p.m.
 (CET).
 The webinar is open to English-speaking participants with a solid scientific background.
-Featured speaker is Dr. Behazine Combadière, PhD, the Global Head of Preclinical and Human Immunology at the R&D Vaccines Department of Sanofi.
+Featured speaker is Dr. Cezmi Akdis, the director of the Swiss Institute of Allergy and Asthma Research (SIAF) in Davos and Professor in Zurich University Medical Faculty.

 About the speaker: